 This machine is a full-sized option specifically designed for larger metal turning projects.
 It has a swing over capacity of 13 inches and an astounding 40-inch between centers capacity.
 Working with projects this large requires a very stable machine but it’s not an issue with the Jet 321360A since it’s not only big, it weighs a whopping 1,175 pounds which makes it very stable.

 Aside from stability, larger projects also require a more powerful motor to get the job done.
 This machine does not lack power either as it has a 2HP motor which is strong enough for larger workpieces.

-This is a very excellent machine and we actually don’t find any problems with its operations.
+This is one of the best metal lathes you can get your hands on, and we actually don’t find any problems with its operations.
 But if we have to come up with something negative about it, it’s probably its price, size, and weight.
 It’s offered on Amazon at around $6,850 which puts it way beyond the budget of most people.
 In addition, its large size and heavy weight make it too heavy to move around so better make sure where exactly you want it placed in your workshop.

 Metal lathes come in all shapes and sizes.
 By now, you’ve probably realized that we really can’t decide which option is perfect for you as only you know your specific needs and preferences.
 What we hope, however, is that you’ve found the equipment of your dreams in one of our suggestions.
 Or, at least, this article has helped you understand better what to look for when buying a machine for your workshop so you can make the right choice on your own.